sustech-cmp/sustech-cmp.github.io/workshop/2025-winter/index.md

-# SUSTech CMP Workshop - 2025 Winter
+# SUSTech Club of Mathematics and Physics Workshop - 2025 Winter

 ## Physics Branch